 - The credit line may be revised or abbreviated only with advance approval from TFAA.

-The TFAA logo, in a variety colors, sizes, and file formats (.eps, .jpg, and .tif) may be obtained by clicking here.
+The TFAA logo, in a variety colors, sizes, and file formats (.eps, .jpg, and .tif) may be obtained here.

 Approval of logo/credit line usage may be obtained by contacting [email protected].